Shashwat970/TCS-codevita/readme.md

      * 0 for a segment that is OFF.
    * This forms the binary representation of the given symbol.
-   * Let us see another digit represented in LED as well as its corresponding binary format

-![com.tcs.cv.automata.ei.middleware.DocxToHtmlConverter@4a1e3ac1:image2.png][image20]Figure 2: LED denoting the digit 2
+   * Let us see another digit represented in LED as well as its corresponding binary format ]Figure 2: LED denoting the digit 2

 * For multi-digit numbers, concatenate the binary representations of each digit from left to right.
 1. Evaluate the expression: